jupyter/nbviewer/nbviewer/templates/faq.md

 ### Can I access nbviewer over https?

-You can, but you will probably get a warning that the website has not a valid certificat.
-We are not sure it is worth having to pay a SSL certificat as nbviewer should not expose any sensible information.
-If you need to embed html on another site, please use local export with nbconvert.
+You can, but you will probably get a warning that the website does not have a valid certificate.
+We are not sure it is worth paying for an SSL certificate as nbviewer should not expose any sensitive information.
+If you need to embed an html notebook on another site, please use local export with nbconvert.

 ### There is a broken link.

 Is the broken link on a notebook?
-If so, I suggest you contact the original author.
+If so, we suggest you contact the original author.
 Otherwise, please open an issue on [our issue tracker](https://github.com/ipython/nbviewer/issues) with the link to the broken page, and tell us which link is broken.
 We'll do our best to fix it.